-Qps1 - Loess and Intercalated Eolian Sand (Peoria Formation-silt facies)

-Two to ten meters of yellowish brown to gray, massive, fractured, noncalcareous grading downward to calcareous silt loam and intercalated fine to medium, well sorted, sand.
+Qps1 - Loess and Intercalated Eolian Sand (Peoria Formation-silt facies) Generally two to ten meters (6 to 32 feet) of yellowish brown to gray, massive, fractured, noncalcareous grading downward to calcareous silt loam and intercalated fine to medium, well sorted, sand.
 Sand is most abundant in lower part of the eolian package.
 Overlies massive, fractured, loamy glacial till of the Wolf Creek or Alburnett formations with or without intervening clayey Farmdale /Sangamon Geosol.